Dideldumm/realistic-polygons/BA_vault/Notizen zu quellen/Heuristics for the Generation of random Polygons.md

 ### 2-opt Moves
 Generates a random (non-simple) polygon and repairs the deficiencies.

+- Initialize a Polygon $P$ with a random permutation of $S$
+- Iteratively remove all self intersections of $P$ with 2-opt moves
+	- replace a pair of intersection edges
+	- $(v_i,v_{i+1}), (v_j,v_{j+1}) \Longrightarrow (v_{j+1},v_{i+1}), (v_j,v_i)$

+The number of intersections to be removed is at most $O(n^3)$, which makes this algorithm run in $O(n^4)$ The algorithm can find all possible simple polygons for the given set of points but not uniformly distributed.

 ### Incremental Construction & Backtracking
 Tries to minimize backtracking by eliminating dead search trees.

+- Choose a random point
+- Iteratively add more random points until the chain of points is not longer simple
+	- **TODO check:** i think that means we make a polygon in each iteration with the points we have and check if that polygon is simple or not
+- Stop when all points from $S$ could be added, or the chain is no longer simple
+	- for the latter -> backtrack

+Goal is to avoid extensive backtracking.
+To achieve this, edges that are not usable to complete a polygon are marked

+- Initially all edges are unmarked
+- When a new point is added, thus using edge $e$
+	- -> all edges that intersect $e$ are marked
+- additionally if a point $p$ is adjacent to two other points $p_1, p_2$ that both
+	- have only two unmarked edges
+	- -> mark all edges incident to $p$, but those also incident to $p_1$ or $p_2$
+-